mtaha-sec/ctf-writeups/README.md

 ## NB

 Empty folders don’t show up on GitHub by default.
 To keep folder structure visible, we add a hidden file named `.gitkeep` inside empty folders.
+I practice offensive security as a passion to strengthen my hacker mindset, which helps me identify weaknesses, prevent attacks, and better protect cloud environments.